 Prima System 2.0 review: minor changes to an already great backpack

 This article will be short.
 There was not much changed to this already great backpack.
-Since its fruition and first kickstarter deliveries this backpack has changed so much.
-The two models I have are not much far apart and differer in only one big way.
+Since its fruition and first kickstarter deliveries this backpack has changed so much, but the two models I have, a late 2018 model and a 2.0, are not far apart and differer in only one big way.
 If you would like to read my review check it out here.

-The biggest change I can find, after careful inspection is Boundary Supply added a finish to the Hypalon accents.
-Im not a material expert so my guess is the previous Hypalon was uncoated and raw.
-This Hypalon was stated, in many reviews including mine, to scratch easily.
-In my update I added that this was not an issue in the long term as the Hypalon would wear in instead of wear out.
+The biggest change I can find, after careful inspection, is the added finish to the Hypalon accents.
+Im not a materials expert so my guess is the previous Hypalon was uncoated and raw and was stated, in many reviews including mine, to scratch easily.
+In my update I added that this was not an issue in the long term as the Hypalon wears in instead of wearing out.

 The new Hyapolon seems to be pressed with a wax coating.
-This is seen on many wallets and handbags.
-This pressed in wax with hatched design not only increases its weather resistance but is also extremely scratch resistant.
+This wax coating is seen on many high end wallets and handbags.
+This pressed in wax with hatched design not only increases its weather resistance, but is also extremely scratch resistant.

-There are two major properties of the bag that change.
+There are two major differences of the bag that have changed.
 The first is the bag gets a shinnier look at all its Hypalon accents.
 The second is the bottom of the bag now has a lower coefficient of friction causing the bag to slip easier.
-Since the bag is not capable of standing on its own the grippy Hypalon of the past helped the bag stay propped up against a wall.
+Since the bag is not capable of standing on its own, due to the bottom being inclined, the grippy Hypalon of the past helped the bag stay propped up against a wall.

 When Boundary Supply says they are selling a Prima System 2.0 I think its more of a summation of all the changes that were made up to this point.
 An accumulation of small but appreciated design adjustments to a durable backpack.
 There is still a few minor changes I would love to see in the bag but I would prefer to see those ideas implemented in a complete overhaul and release of a new backpack.
 Weather it is the 2.0 or the original, the Prima System will continue to be my trusted EDC backpack.